hapax/hapax.github.io/assets/form.md

 I can handily explain the continual disappearance of my socks by invoking the hypothesis of sock imps.
 But this is a bad explanation!
 It's not consistent with other reliably known facts about the world.
-It does not make the ontic cut, not because there is no link between explanation and what we deem to exist, but because that link should only be made for *robust* explanations, which sadly, the sock imps are not.
+Sock imps don't make the ontic cut, not because there is no link between explanation and what we deem to exist, but because that link should only be made for *robust* explanations.

 If "fitting around a foot" sounds too much like an anthropocentric folly, due for elimination, apply the same argument to cosmology or